CUHKLeggedRobotLab/starter-hugo-academic/content/home/contact.md

 weight: 130

 title: Join Us
-subtitle: If you have interesting in legged robot, you can contact us (FYP, RA, MSC or Future PhD).
+subtitle: If you have interesting in legged robot, you can contact us (FYP, RA, MSC or Future PhD Student).

 content: